-According to the Unified system of soil classification, the soil is coarse-grained if more than 50% of the soil is retained on 0.075mm sieve.
+According to the Unified system of soil classification, the soil is coarse-grained if more than 50% of the soil is retained on a 0.075mm sieve.

 b.
 Fine-Grained Soil

-In case the liquid limit of the soil is less than 50, it is grouped in the soil with low plasticity group whereas if the liquid limit of the soil is more than 50, it is grouped in the soil with high plasticity group.
+In case the liquid limit of the soil is less than 50, it is grouped in the soil with a low plasticity group whereas if the liquid limit of the soil is more than 50, it is grouped in the soil with a high plasticity group.

 If the data lies below the A-line then the soil is classified as either inorganic silt or organic silt which are further distinguished by oven drying.
 If the drying of the silt reduces the LL by 30% or even more, the soil is organic else the soil is inorganic silt.

 c.
 Highly Organic Soil

-4. Indian Standard System of Soil Classification
+iv.
+Indian Standard System of Soil Classification

-This system of classification is very similar to the Unified Soil classification system.
-The only difference between the two classification systems is that in the Indian standard system, the fine-grained soils are subdivided into three groups namely low, medium and high compressibility instead of two groups of low and high compressibility as in the Unified system of soil classification.
+This system of classification is very similar to the unified soil classification system.
+The only difference between the two classification systems is that in the Indian standard system, the fine-grained soils are subdivided into three groups namely low, medium, and high compressibility instead of two groups of low and high compressibility as in the Unified system of soil classification.

 Figure: Indian Standard System of soil classification

 v.
 AASHTO System of Soil Classification

 In this system, the soil is classified depending upon the plasticity characteristics and the particle size of the soil.
 This system classifies the soil into seven major categories.